-Owais Ahmed, Service Manager for West Crisis Assessment and Treatment Team (CATT) and the Acute Day Treatment Unit (ADTU), tells us his story, about coming to England to boost his career, and life changing experiences as a BME member of staff at HPFT.
+Owais Ahmed, Service Manager for West Crisis Assessment and Treatment Team (CATT) and the Acute Day Treatment Unit (ADTU), tells us his story, about coming to England to boost his career, and his life changing experiences as a BME member of staff at HPFT.

 In his role as Service Manager, Owais is responsible for overseeing both the West CATT and ADTU teams.